Charles Hermite

-Charles Hermite (/fr/) FRS FRSE MIAS (24 December 1822 – 14 January 1901) was a French mathematician who did research concerning number theory, quadratic forms, invariant theory, orthogonal polynomials, elliptic functions, and algebra.
+Charles Hermite (/fr/; 24 December 1822 – 14 January 1901) was a French mathematician who studied analysis, number theory, and algebra.
+One of his most remarkable achievements was the proof of the transcendence of the number e.

-Hermite polynomials, Hermite interpolation, Hermite normal form, Hermitian operators, and cubic Hermite splines are named in his honor.
-One of his students was Henri Poincaré.

-He was the first to prove that e, the base of natural logarithms, is a transcendental number.
-His methods were used later by Ferdinand von Lindemann to prove that π is transcendental.

 Life

 Hermite was born in Dieuze, Moselle, on 24 December 1822, with a deformity in his right foot that would impair his gait throughout his life.
 He was the sixth of seven children of Ferdinand Hermite and his wife, Madeleine née Lallemand.
 Ferdinand worked in the drapery business of Madeleine's family while also pursuing a career as an artist.
 The drapery business relocated to Nancy in 1828, and so did the family.